ricottatosta/ember-wiz/README.md

 # Ember Wiz

-Lazy loading of Ember routes through SystemJS.
+AMD module for lazy loading of Ember routes.
-Works only for routes organized in POD, as follow:
+Works with [SystemJS](https://github.com/systemjs/systemjs), only for routes organized in POD as follow:

 route mapping